4infantasy/files.md/README.md

 Any file can be uniquely identified by filename and dir.
 We only support one level of nesting.

 ## Performance
-The app is  blazing fast :) If you're afraid of using files or mutexes unnecessarily for performance reasons, take a look at this:
+The project is blazing fast :) If you're afraid of using files or mutexes unnecessarily for performance reasons, take a look at this:
 ```
 Mutex lock/unlock = 25 ns
 Read 4K randomly from SSD = 150,000 ns